JuliaDatabases/MySQL.jl/README.md

 # How to solve MySQL library not found error

 This error may occur during `using MySQL`.
 To resolve this-
-* Ubuntu: Just add the MariaDB/MySQL .so file to lib_choices array in src/config.jl.
-If it is already there make sure LD_LIBRARY_PATH contains the MariaDB/MySQL .so file directory path.
+* **Ubuntu**: Just add the MariaDB/MySQL `.so` file to the `lib_choices` array in `src/config.jl` (the system file is at `~/.julia/v0.7/MySQL/src/config.jl`).
+If it is already there make sure `LD_LIBRARY_PATH` contains the MariaDB/MySQL `.so` file directory path.
 Usually this is something like `/usr/local/lib/mariadb/`.
-* OSX: Same as above.
-In this case the file will be something like libmysqlclient.dylib.
+* **OSX**: Same as above.
+In this case the file will be something like `libmysqlclient.dylib`.
+Homebrew users should look in `/usr/local/Cellar/mysql`.
-* Windows: The file will be picked up automatically if MySQL is installed correctly.
-If you still get the error add the location of libmysql.dll to PATH.
+* **Windows**: The file will be picked up automatically if MySQL is installed correctly.
+If you still get the error add the location of `libmysql.dll` to PATH.

 # Tests

 To run the tests you must have MySQL server running on the host.
-Set the constants HOST and ROOTPASS in test/runtests.jl to the host and root password on your test setup.
+Set the constants HOST and ROOTPASS in `test/runtests.jl` to the host and root password on your test setup.
 Run the tests using:
 ```
 Pkg.test("MySQL")
 ```